subvertnormality/mosaic/README.md

 #### Melody composition

-The pattern tools offer the ability to craft intricate rhythmic and harmonic sections.
-However, the true heart of Mosaic is the [channel editor](##channel-editor).
-This feature doesn't merely allow you to use patterns; it enables you to adapt them to various scales and combine them creatively.
-Additionally, you can enhance these patterns with melodies and other elements to further enrich your music.
-In fact, you can compose entire songs using just the channel editor, thanks to [Masks](#masks).
+ The [channel editor](##channel-editor) doesn't merely allow you to add, merge and apply scales to patterns; it enables you to enhance them with melodies and other elements to further enrich your music.
+In fact, you could compose entire songs using just the channel editor if you wanted to, thanks to [Masks](#masks).
 Masks provide a direct method to input triggers, notes, velocities, and chords right into the channel editor grid, giving you precise control over your musical creations.
+You can overwrite pattern values or create entirely new steps.

 ### Modulation, movement and interest

 Even a song crafted with compelling chord progressions, engaging rhythms, and striking melodies can sometimes sound flat when produced on electronic devices.
 The secret to invigorating such tracks lies in the addition of dynamics, movement, and interest, which is often achieved through thoughtful and abundant modulation. _Mosaic_ provides robust tools for modulation, including [trig parameters](#trig-parameters) and [Trig locks](#trig-locks).
-"Trig locks" is a term borrowed from Elektron, referring to the ability to fix a parameter to a specific value at a certain step in the sequence.
-This feature allows you to control any MIDI device parameter, modulation parameter, the octave of a note, and even the scale to which the note is quantized, offering precise manipulation over the dynamics of your music.o.
+"Trig lock" is a term borrowed from Elektron, referring to the ability to fix a parameter to a specific value at a certain step in the sequence.
+This feature allows you to control any MIDI device parameter, modulation parameter, the octave of a note, and even the scale to which the note is quantized, at each step, offering precise manipulation over the quality and dynamics of your music.

 ### Song composition